-Decreasing term life insurance is a type of policy that pays out less as time goes on, and typically covers a mortgage.Start a Free Quote
+Decreasing term life insurance is a type of policy that pays out less as time goes on, and typically covers a mortgage or other debt.Start a Free Quote

 This section will cover: